Yemen rebels claim attack on Saudi oil facility in Jiddah

 DUBAI, United Arab Emirates -- Yemen's Houthi rebels said they struck a Saudi oil facility in the port city of Jiddah on Monday with a new cruise missile, just hours after the kingdom finished hosting its virtual Group of 20 leaders summit.

-The kingdom did not immediately acknowledge any attack as videos on social media suggested a fire at an Aramco oil facility.
+The kingdom did not immediately acknowledge any attack as videos on social media suggested a fire struck a Saudi Arabian Oil Co. facility in Jiddah before dawn.

-That facility is just southeast of Jiddah's King Abdulaziz International Airport, a major facility that handles incoming Muslim pilgrims en route to nearby Mecca.
+That facility is just southeast of Jiddah's King Abdulaziz International Airport, a major airfield that handles incoming Muslim pilgrims en route to nearby Mecca.

-Online videos appeared to show a tank farm similar to the bulk plant on fire.
+Online videos appeared to show a tank farm similar to the bulk plant on fire, with wailing sirens heard and police cars alongside a highway by the facility.
 Details of the videos posted predawn Monday matched the general layout of the bulk plant.
+However, passers-by could not see damage to the tank farm from the highway running beside the facility later Monday morning.

+The U.S. Consulate in Jiddah said it wasn't aware of any casualties from the claimed attack.
+It urged Americans to “review immediate precautions to take in the event of an attack and stay alert in case of additional future attacks.”

-Saudi state-run media did not immediately acknowledge the Houthi claim.
+Saudi state-run media did not acknowledge the Houthi claim.
 Saudi Aramco, the kingdom's oil giant that now has a sliver of its worth traded publicly on the stock market, did not immediately respond to a request for comment.
+Its stock traded slightly up Monday on Riyadh's Tadawul stock exchange as crude oil prices remained steady above $40 a barrel.

-The claimed attack comes just after a visit by outgoing U.S. Secretary of State Mike Pompeo to the kingdom to see Crown Prince Mohammed bin Salman.
+The claimed attack comes just after a visit by outgoing U.S. Secretary of State Mike Pompeo to the kingdom to see Crown Prince Mohammed bin Salman , a meeting that reportedly included Israeli Prime Minister Benjamin Netanyahu.
 The kingdom also just hosted the annual G20 summit, which concluded Sunday.

 A Saudi-led coalition has been battling the Iranian-backed Houthis since March 2015, months after the rebels seized Yemen's capital, Sanaa.
 The war has ground into a stalemate since, with Saudi Arabia facing international criticism for its airstrikes killing civilians.